 This standard does not cover quality assurance of any data collection or processing system (i.e. IT systems).
-For those the operator has to ensure appropriate quality assurance by separate means, including in accordance with Articles 58(3) and 60 of the MRR.
+For those the operator has to ensure appropriate quality assurance by separate means, including in accordance with Articles 59(3) and 61 of the MRR.

-- Another standard to be applied is EN 15259 ("Air quality Measurement of stationary source emissions - Requirements for measurement sections and sites and for the measurement objective, plan and report") - All other methods applied in the context of the measurement based approach should be based also on EN standards.
+- Another standard to be applied is EN 15259 ("Air quality Measurement of stationary source emissions - Requirements for measurement sections and sites and for the measurement objective, plan and report"). - The standard to be applied for measurements of the flue gas flow is EN ISO 16911-2 ("Stationary source emissions - Manual and automatic determination of velocity and volume flow rate in ducts"). - All other methods applied in the context of the measurement based approach should be based also on EN standards.
 Where such standards are not available, the methods shall be based on suitable ISO standards, standards published by the Commission or national standards.
 Where no applicable published standards exist, suitable draft standards, industry best practice guidelines or other scientifically proven methodologies shall be used, limiting sampling and measurement bias.